walmartlabs/lumbar-loader/README.md

  * `load:start` : Emitted at the start of a module load.
 The module name is passed as the first parameter.
  * `load:end` : Emitted after all resources have been loaded for a given module.
 The module name is passed as the first parameter.

+Additional convenience events, which include the module name:

+ * `load:start:moduleName` : Emitted at the start of a module load.
+The loader is passed as first parameter.
+ * `load:end:moduleName` : Emitted after all resources have been loaded for a given module.
+The loader is passed as first parameter.

 ### Module Load Performance Mixin